-This button is meaningful only for arrays.
+This button is meaningful for arrays and linked lists.
 If the data item is a pointer, it is treated as an array.
-You are prompted for a subscript.
-When you click on OK, the range of subitems displayed is increased to include the subscript and the display is scrolled to make that sub-item visible.
-See "Data Panel Subscript Array" on page 9-69.
+This menu item becomes Show nth Element... when the selected item is a linked list or when an array or linked list is filtered.
+You are prompted for a subscript or an element number.
+When you click on OK, the range of sub-items displayed is increased to include the subscript and the display is scrolled to make that sub-item visible.
+See "Data Panel Subscript Array" on page 9-78.